Read our Weekly Gayzette for the latest (and gayest) movie screenings, community events, and industry news from the Bay Area and beyond!

-This thoroughly original must-see introduced Kate Winslet to the world.
+This thoroughly original must-see introduced Kate Winslet and Melanie Lynskey to the world.
 She plays a posh new girl who enters Christchurch Girls High School in a modest New Zealand town.
 There she befriends Pauline (later known as Paul), a brooding, defiant loner who can shoot the most disturbing drop-dead looks.
 On the surface their friendship seems like a mishap — Juliet is polished and confident, Pauline more sulking and gawky.
 But their vivid imaginations and free spirits unite them in a profound relationship.
 They begin cowriting a fantastical medieval story, focused on the fictional characters Charles and Deborah.
 Reality begins to weave in and out, and the girls use the fictional world as an outlet for expressing their deepening attraction.

 When Juliet con tracts TB and they are forced apart, they correspond through letters, impersonating the loving characters in their heavenly world.
 Both sets of parents become concerned that the friendship is becoming "unwholesome," and they attempt to separate the girls.
 This effort only increases their mutual dependence and leads them to a grisly and drastic conclusion.
 What was once a creative and satisfying relationship becomes neurotic and confusing with the pressures of parental control.